FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 If you’re really in a pinch.
 Just be sure to rinse VERY thoroughly to ensure any and all residue is gotten rid of before you start applying lashes.

 As long as you’re using the rest of the routine then yes, you can technically skip this step.
-If your client has lots of makeup on though you’ll find this a good starting point rather than just Protein Pads - they are up to the task but they’ll take longer.
+If your client has lots of makeup on though you’ll find this a good starting point rather than just Protein Pads, which are up to the task but they’ll take longer.

 Protein Pads are small and are easy to overlook where pretreatment is concerned, but they’re one of our absolute FAVOURITE products!
 Protein Pads featured in the original product lineup back when London Lash was founded, and to this day remain both a best seller, and one of our absolute staples - we’d never be without them!